Radio and Telly

 Digital or Analogue Receiver?

 Something important to consider when buying a TV receiver for your computer.
-In the UK, we're set to switch to digital by 2012.
-This means that the five main TV channels won't be received on TV aerials in the 'analogue' format any more.
-TV via a TV aerial will be sent digitally (i.e. Freeview).
+In the UK, we completed the switch to digital in October 2012.
+This means that the five main TV channels are no longer available in the ‘analogue’ format any more.
+TV via a TV aerial is now sent digitally (i.e. Freeview).
 So, when buying either a USB or PCI TV receiver, think about analogue or digital.

-• Digital : Provided you're in a Freeview reception area, getting a digital receiver will give you access to around 50 extra channels, including some excellent TV and radio from the BBC.
+• Digital : Provided you’re in a Freeview reception area, getting a digital receiver will give you access to around 50 extra channels, including some excellent TV and radio from the BBC.
 You can also record TV or radio shows onto your PC.
-We find it useful to record radio shows from BBC7 and copy them to an MP3 player for listening on the move.
-We also get free access to TV channels like E4, ITV2, Virgin 1, Film 4 and BBC3.
+We find it useful to record radio shows from BBC Radio 4 Extra and copy them to an MP3 player for listening on the move.
+We also get free access to TV channels like E4, ITV2, Dave, Quest, Film 4 and BBC3.
 For more on Freeview, see our information page, or our FAQ.

-• Analogue : Although the analogue service will be switched off in 2012, that's a long way away for many people, and the analogue cards are often cheaper than the digital ones.
-The main advantage is that you can connect other TV equipment into your PC TV receiver if it can cope with analogue - So you can use an aerial lead to connect a Sky Digital box, video recorder, Cable / BT Vision box and some Freeview boxes into the PC receiver.
+• Analogue : Although the analogue service has now been switched off, you can still buy analogue cards.
+The main advantage is that you can connect other TV equipment into your PC TV receiver if it can cope with analogue – So you can use an aerial lead to connect a Sky Digital box, video recorder, Cable / BT Vision box and some Freeview boxes into the PC receiver.

 Freeview EPG